Trekking means travel on foot over any type of terrain; it could be on trails or roads, or off-trail through forests, swamps, and mountain ranges.

 Untamed New England features a wide range of mountain biking . . . easy rolling fire roads, twisty singletrack, staggering climbs, and anything in between.

-Racers must bring their own mountain bikes, but rental mountain bikes can be arranged through the race organization.
+Racers must bring their own mountain bikes, but rental mountain bikes may be arranged through the race organization (limited capacity).

 Using map and compass to find your way is integral to Untamed New England.
 Many sections of the race are wide open in terms of route selection and